4s6ggs/icom-icm710-vfo/README.md

 19200
 ```

-Select the COM port connected to the ICOM IC-M710 interface before pressing **CONNECT**.
+The COM port can be selected directly from the application.

 ---